November 20, 2018

 Putting it all together

 Creating the demo called for more than just great hardware.
-The team started with Porsche concept car’s actual CATIA CAD manufacturing files and brought them into Unreal Engine using Datasmith, a suite of import tools that are included with the free Unreal Studio beta.
+The team started with Porsche concept car’s actual CATIA CAD manufacturing files and brought them into Unreal Engine using Datasmith, a suite of import tools that is included with Unreal Engine as of version 4.24.

 The initial import came in at 40 million polygons, which the team selectively tessellated down to just under 10 million polygons.
 This proved not to have been a necessary step as the 4x drop in polygon count actually had minimal impact on rendering performance.
 “It turns out that NVIDIA RTX’s rendering performance isn’t affected as much by poly count as rasterization rendering is, which is a real plus for visualization of large datasets,” says Antoine.
 “Instead, the number of raycasts per pixel is a better way to gauge performance impact.”